Compositionally Safe Construction of Autonomous Driving Systems: The Approach

-An ADS with $m$ vehicles, is a dynamic system using a map $G$ and having states $q[t]$ that can change after time $\Delta t$ to $q[t+\Delta t]$.
-At the top of \autoref{fig:ads} we show a decomposition of the ADS as a dynamic system with autopilots one for each vehicle $c$, which knowing the global system state $q[t]$ at time $t$ and the map $G$, compute their new state $q_c[t+ \Delta t]$ at time $t+ \Delta t$.
+A SADS with $m$ vehicles, is a dynamic system using a map $G$ and having states $q[t]$ that can change after time $\Delta t$ to $q[t+\Delta t]$.
+At the top of Fig.~\ref{fig:ads} we show a decomposition of the SADS as a dynamic system with autopilots one for each vehicle $c$, which knowing the global system state $q[t]$ at time $t$ and the map $G$, compute their new state $q_c[t+ \Delta t]$ at time $t+ \Delta t$.

-At the bottom of \autoref{fig:ads}, this architecture is further refined with the autopilots and a component representing the environment of the vehicles.
-The environment component receives the states of the vehicles at the end of the cycle and computes the global state of the ADS using the map and the knowledge of the state of its signals.
-Furthermore, it produces for the $c$ vehicle autopilot the corresponding vista $vs_c(q[t])$ from the global state $q[t]$ taking into account visibility parameters.
+At the bottom of Fig.~\ref{fig:ads}, this architecture is further refined with the autopilots and a component representing the environment of the vehicles.
+The environment component receives the states of the vehicles at the end of the cycle and computes the global state of the SADS using the map and the knowledge of the state of its signals.
+Furthermore, it produces for the $c$ vehicle autopilot the corresponding driving configurations $\cfg_c(q[t])$ from the global state $q[t]$ taking into account visibility parameters.